Cork, Bandon and South Coast Railway: GSR and CIÉ years

 The CB&SCR, Great Southern and Western Railway, and Midland Great Western Railway were amalgamated into the Great Southern Railway (GSR) in 1924.
 It then amalgamated with the Dublin and South Eastern Railway to form the Great Southern Railways in 1925, absorbing the smaller railways within the Irish Free State.
 An early action of the new combined management was to re-instate the connection between the former CB&SCR and C&MDR railways so the line from could use the terminus at to achieve some operating economies.

 Due to mounting losses the Kinsale branch was closed on 31 August 1931.
 A parliamentary question asked in February 1934 sought to prevent the line from being lifted, but the relevant minister lacked the power to do so.
 The line was fully lifted that summer.
 The junction station remained open, being renamed Crossbarry in October 1936.

 The GSR was consolidated into Córas Iompair Éireann in 1945.

 CIÉ introduced AEC railcars to the railway in 1954.

 Closure

 Due to economic problems, competition from road traffic and falling passenger numbers, the line closed on 1 April 1961.
 The planned closure of the railway network met with strong local opposition, including the establishment of the West Cork Railways Association.
 At a meeting of Cork County Council's Southern Committee on 3 October 1960, councillors were very critical of CIÉ's running of the line.

 A report published by a local pressure group in 2022 suggested that the railway in West Cork could feasibly return.
 This suggestion was rejected by Minister for Transport Eamon Ryan.

-Future

-Must reopen to stop Pollution, Car Accidents, Road Deaths & Traffic Jams.